From Coast to Badlands: Crossing the USA | Trans-America Series 1 Ep. 1

 Our Ford SVT Raptor, nicknamed Storm Trooper for its white paint and intimidating presence, guzzled 7 quarts of synthetic oil.
 The first-gen Raptor was Ford's answer to the question "What if a pickup truck could also be a trophy truck?"
 With its 6.2L V8 and Fox Racing shocks, it was basically a Baja racer with license plates.

 In Big Sky Country & The Rockies: A Tri-State Adventure | Trans-America Series 1 Ep.
-2, we dive into the Badlands' surreal landscapes, stare up at Mount Rushmore's stone presidents, circle the mysterious Devil's Tower, brave Yellowstone's geothermal wonders, explore Earthquake Lake's tragic history, and conquer Glacier National Park's Going-to-the-Sun Road.
+2, we dive into the Badlands' surreal landscapes, stare up at Mount Rushmore's stone presidents, circle the mysterious Devil's Tower, brave Yellowstone's geothermal wonders, explore Earthquake Lake's tragic history and conquer Glacier National Park's Going-to-the-Sun Road.
 Six days of jaw-dropping scenery await.

-Here is the hub for this roadtrip series.
 Keep the rubber side down and the adventure meter pegged, friends!

 You May Also Like